afondiel/computer-science-notebook/ai/ml-notes/reinforcement/reinforcement-learning-note.md

 Q-funtion/Q-Learning strategy :
 1. Value-based RL : Optimizes the maximum value function for a given action-state pair
-2. Policy search-based RL : search for an optimal policy that's able to achiieve a maximum future reward
+2. Policy search-based RL : search for an optimal policy that's able to ach ieve a maximum future reward
 3. Actor-critic-based RL: hybrid strategy which combines value-based + policy-based to solve RL learning problems

 ### The limit of Q-learning